Another World Festival

 More creatives to be announced.

-The team of creatives will come together for intensive lab developments over a 6 month period, working collaboratively on script development, design and performance.
-These activities will take place entirely on Dharug Country, grounding the project in the cultural context of the story it tells.
+This is part of intensive lab developments over a 6 month period, working collaboratively on script development, design and performance.
+These activities take place entirely on Dharug Country, grounding the project in the cultural context of the story it tells.

 You can read more about Maria Locke's life and legacy below:

 Cover image credit: Artist impression of Maria Lock.
-Maria’s Dilemma and the Dharug Legacy, 2009, by Dharug artist Leanne Tobin.
+Maria’s Dilemma and the Dharug Legacy, 2009, by Leanne Tobin.
 Courtesy the artist.

 Bulunggayi is part of a year-long suite of programs within Utp’s 2025 provocation – who is ready for another world considers this moment of collective grief, models of collective liberation and resistance to settler-colonialism.